CEBangu/MEG-Decoding/README.md

 ## Current Organization:

+**NB!** some of the files will be broken because of path references/import errors because of running it from the server/changes in organization.
+I guess these will be fixed 1 by 1.

 Currently, it's a bit of a mess.
 But here is a bit of an overview of the main ones:

 ### Subdirectories: